 Student's will also study 'India, 1914-48: the Road to Independence'.
-This unit comprises a study in depth of the transitions of the Indian sub-continent from a colony to independence.
+This unit comprises a study in depth of the transitions of the Indian sub-continent from colonial rule to independence.
+The gaining of Indian independence influenced both the nature of civil rights campaigning and the desire for national self-determination throughout the world.
 In a world that is at times seemingly more divided upon matters to do with imperialism and colonialism, this unit encourages pupils to consider the impact of British rule on India.
-Consider why Indian nationalist groups grew and how they progressed, the challenges they faced and what this meant for partition in 1947.
+Grounded in an exploration of source material in its historical context, students will develop an in-depth understanding of the changing relationship between Britain and India, from the outbreak of the First World War, to the achievement of independence for the Indian sub-continent, and of the reasons for this, with particular reference to how nationalist groups grew and how they progressed.

-In the second year, students will study Poverty, Public Health and the State 1780-1939.
-The breadth and depth topics explore the ways in which the British state gradually, and not always successfully, became involved in taking on responsibility for people's health and welfare.
+In the second year, students will study 'Poverty, Public Health and the State 1780-1939'.
+Students will explore the ways in which the British state gradually, and not always successfully, became involved in taking on responsibility for people's health and welfare.
+This happened in reaction to a rapidly industrialising society, where thousands of people lived out their domestic and working lives in close proximity.
+The scale of the problem posed a question that is still asked today: where does responsibility for health and welfare lie - with the individual or with society?